murisi/L2/README.md

 1. irregular syntax is replaced by S-expressions; because simple syntax composes well with a non-trivial preprocessor (and no, I have not merely transplanted Common Lisp's macros into C)
 2. loop constructs are replaced with what I could only describe as a more structured variant of setjmp and longjmp without stack destruction (and no, there is no performance overhead associated with this)

 The entirity of the language can be communicated in less than 5 pages.
 There are 9 language primitives and for each one of them I describe their syntax, what exactly they do in English, the i386 assembly they translate into, and an example usage of them.
 Following this comes a brief description of L2's internal representation and the 9 functions (loosely speaking) that manipulate it.
-Following this comes a sort of "glossary" that shows how not only C's constructs, but more exotic stuff like coroutines, Python's generators, and Scheme's lambdas can be defined in terms of L2.
+Following this comes a sort of "glossary" that shows how not only C's constructs, but more exotic stuff like coroutines, Python's generators, and racket's lambdas can be defined in terms of L2.

 ## Running L2
 ### Building L2
 ```shell
 ./buildl2
 ```
 The L2 compiler depends only upon the GNU C compiler.
 To build L2, simply run the `buildl2` script at the root of the repository.
-This will create a directory called bin containing the files `l2compile` and `demort.o`. `l2compile` is the compiler for L2 and its interface is described below. `demort.o` is not a part of L2, but it will be used in the demonstrations below.
+This will create a directory called `bin` containing the files `l2compile` and `demort.o`. `l2compile` is the compiler for L2 and its interface is described below. `demort.o` is not a part of L2, but it will be used in the demonstrations below.

 ### Shell Interface
 ```shell